HL7/davinci-ra/input/pagecontent/operations.md

-The operation specified in this Implementation Guide:
+The operation specified in this implementation guide:

 **[$report Operation](OperationDefinition-report.html)**